-TMJ & Neuromuscular Dentistry
+TMJ and Neuromuscular Dentistry FAQs

 What is TMJ?

-What is TMD?
+What is TMJD?

 - Coronoplasty—In this process, she reshapes your tooth enamel to help slightly misaligned teeth fit better.

-- Removable overlays—She may give you permanent orthotics that fit over your back teeth to maintain bite alignment.
+- Removable overlays—She may give you permanent orthotics that fit over your teeth to maintain bite alignment.

 - Reconstruction—In this procedure, porcelain crowns are placed on teeth to make them higher and better-fitted to provide structural support for the jaw.